COVID-19 updates & ways VSAC can help

 With the bills coming due soon, parents and students need to decide how much to borrow, what type of loan to get, and what lender to use.
 It’s a lot to consider, and with everything else that parents and students are wrestling with this fall, it can be overwhelming.
 We want to make it easier for you.

-At VSAC, our goal is to help students and parents better understand the details — and their choices — so that they borrow only what they need and minimize their cost of borrowing.
+We want to make it easier for you.
+Our goal is to help students and parents better understand their choices so they borrow only what they need and reduce their cost of borrowing.

-To help you make the best financial decisions for your family, we recently held a webinar on how to choose education loans, featuring a panel of Vermont financial aid experts: Marilyn Cargill, vice president of VSAC’s financial aid services, research and marketing; Greg Davis, director of financial aid at Champlain College and past president of the Vermont Association of Financial Aid Administrators; and Deborah Lessor, VSAC manager of private loan origination (and the parent of 5 students who have attended and successfully paid for college!).
+To help you make the best financial decisions for your family, VSAC is holding a webinar on Tuesday, June 22, from 6-7 pm on how to choose education loans, featuring a panel of Vermont financial aid experts: Marilyn Cargill, vice president of VSAC’s financial aid services, research and marketing; Greg Davis, director of financial aid at Champlain College and past president of the Vermont Association of Financial Aid Administrators; and Deborah Lessor, VSAC manager of private loan origination (and the parent of 5 students who have attended and successfully paid for college!).

 Apply for “free” money first.
 Before you even consider a loan, access all the “gift” money that you are eligible for by filling out the FAFSA (the Free Application for Federal Student Aid) and the Vermont grant application.
 This is the first step to open up all the free aid (money that does not need to be paid back) available to you.
 Learn more at vsac.org/fafsafirst and vsac.org/grants.
 IMPORTANT: If your financial situation has changed, especially due to COVID-19, you may be able to ask for additional free aid.

 Not all loans are created equal.
 Learn about the differences between federal student loans, federal parent and graduate student loans, and the many variations of nonfederal (also called “private” or “alternative”) loans from your school, state agencies such as VSAC, and commercial lenders.
-Compare all your options carefully (we call it “shopping” for loans).
+Compare all your options carefully.

 - Start with federal student loans: Borrow federal Direct student loans first, because they offer income-based repayment and other repayment options and benefits.